urls-framework/URLS/README.md

 It is nearly imposible to make URLs look nice in pure PHP.
 URLS is a micro framework that takes ugly URLs and allows you to rewrite it any way you want.
 That means you can turn this URL, `https://examplesite.com/blog/home.php?post=1` into, `https://examplesite.com/blog/post/1/` with no `.htaccess` at all!

 ## Features
-* Automatic Updates - URLS automatically checks for updates everytime it is called so you never need to worry about updates!
-However, you will have to manualy install any major updates or updates that change how the UI works.
-It is recomended you disable this feature for produciton.
+* Automatic Updates - URLS automatically checks for updates everytime it is called. **It is recomended you disable this feature for produciton.**
-* Easy to Use - URLS UI is similar to the URL routing system of Django!
+* Easy to Use
-* Simple Setup - Just open the `urls_welcome.php` page in your browser and follow the simple instructions.
+* Simple Setup - Just open the `urls_install.php` page in your browser and follow the simple instructions.
 * Custom HTTP Error Pages.

 ## Requirements